nedrysoft/pingnoo/contributing.md

 2. This section (there may be more than one depending on scope) should define any ```enums``` or ```constexpr```.
 3. This section includes constructors, destructors, and any public methods that the class exposes.
 4. This section contains any overridden superclass functions.
-5. This section (there may be more than one depending on scope) contains internal functions.
+5. This section (there may be more than one, depending on scope) contains internal functions.
 6. This section contains any member variables.

 ### Case